chazlarson/Media-Scripts/README.md

 ## Kometa scripts

 1. extract-collections.py - extract collections from a library
-2. kometa-trakt-auth.py - generate trakt auth block for Kometa config.yml
+1. kometa-trakt-auth.py - generate trakt auth block for Kometa config.yml
-3. kometa-mal-auth.py - generate mal auth block for Kometa config.yml
+1. kometa-mal-auth.py - generate mal auth block for Kometa config.yml
-4. original-to-assets.py - Copy image files from an "Original Posters" directory to an asset directory
+1. original-to-assets.py - Copy image files from an "Original Posters" directory to an asset directory
+1. metadata-extractor.py - Back up all metadata into a Kometa-compatible metadata file

 See the [Kometa Scripts README](Kometa/README.md) for details.